lanl/latte_traveltime/README.md

 If you use this package in your research and find it useful, please cite it as

+* Kai Gao, 2024, LATTE: Los Alamos TravelTime package based on Eikonal equation, GitHub Repository, url: [github.com/lanl/latte_traveltime](https://github.com/lanl/latte_traveltime)
 * Kai Gao, Ting Chen, 2025, LATTE: open-source, high-performance traveltime computation, tomography and source location in acoustic and elastic media, Geophysical Journal International, doi: [10.1093/gji/ggaf079](https://academic.oup.com/gji/article/241/2/1275/8046728).
-* Kai Gao, Ting Chen, 2024, LATTE: Los Alamos TravelTime package based on Eikonal equation, GitHub Repository, url: [github.com/lanl/latte_traveltime](https://github.com/lanl/latte_traveltime)

 # Examples
-Reproducible examples associated with [the paper](https://academic.oup.com/gji/article/241/2/1275/8046728) is in the `example` directory.
+Reproducible examples associated with [the LATTE paper](https://academic.oup.com/gji/article/241/2/1275/8046728) are in the `example` directory.
 Below are some of the figures from the paper.
-Please refer to the [the LATTE paper](https://academic.oup.com/gji/article/241/2/1275/8046728) for details.
+Please refer to the paper for full details.

 <p align="center">
   <img src="doc/forward/vp.png" alt="" width="240"><br>